-Located in the south of the Kowloon Peninsula alongside Victoria Har, Tsim Sha Tsui (often known as TST is an urban area) is a must-see for tourists of Hong Kong.
+Located in the south of the Kowloon Peninsula alongside Victoria Har, Tsim Sha Tsui (often known as TST an urban area) is a must-see for tourists of Hong Kong.
 You can be sure that joy and fun are never out of style here.
 Imagine that there is a place, which has sleepless nights, various shopping malls, views of the Victoria Harbor and Hong Kong City as well as the skyscrapers, beautiful walks, cultural attractions, hotels, etc. It’s all about being loud, alive, and joyful here.

-Tsim Sha Tsui – A World Class Shopping Destination
+Tsim Sha Tsui – A World-Class Shopping Destination

-Do you enjoy shopping spree?
+Do you enjoy shopping sprees?
 Then Tsim Sha Tsui is the shopping paradise you look for.
 Indeed, no matter if you are interested in casual boutiques, outlets, or luxury shops, there are always offers here you can’t refuse.
-Also, shopping in such an alive, dynamic, and energetic atmosphere is precious itself.
+Also, shopping in such an alive, dynamic, and energetic atmosphere is precious in itself.

 There are two main walks within the district called Nathan Road (also known as Golden Mile) and Canton Road that fascinate you with all the lights and variety of shops.
 In fact, when you walk along those roads, you’ll see everything from Chanel, Fendi, and Gucci to electronic goods and enormous shopping malls.